-The crewmembers are always out there helping people and making sure you have a great experience.
+The crew members are always around helping people and making sure you have a great experience.
 Look out for the cleaning staff and offer them goodies for their help.
-This is not to get favors, but you can become their favorite passenger and get some important advice from them.
-Imagine if everyone on the ship were to look after each other, such acts of kindness will leave memories you will cherish forever.
+This is not to get favors, but you may become their favorite passenger and get some insider tips and advice from them.
+Imagine if everyone on the ship were to look after each other — such acts of kindness will leave memories you will cherish forever.

 A cruise ship is a floating business.
 Therefore, everything kept on it has a commercial intention behind it.
 You will be lured by souvenirs, jewelry, and other shiny objects.
-Most passengers are seen drooling over the Caribbean styled clothing – which is often not of the highest quality.
+Many passengers can be found drooling over the Caribbean-style clothing — which is often not of the highest quality.

 6. Don’t Eat Just Before You Get Onboard